 NEPOTISM!
 Amrita Rao Reveals How She Was Once Replaced By A Star-kid In A Very UNDIGNIFIED Manner

-There has been a lot of debate over 'nepotism' from last few years and now actress Amrita Rao, who's making a comeback with Thackeray, talks about it and reveals how she was once replaced by an actress, who was a star-kid and it all happened in a very undignified manner.
+There has been a lot of debate over 'nepotism' from the last few years and now actress Amrita Rao, who's making a comeback with Thackeray, talks about it and reveals how she was once replaced by an actress, who was a star-kid and it all happened in a very undignified manner.
 While speaking to Indiatimes, she said, "Yes I was, I remember I was given the narration and even confirmed that I was the heroine of the film and then suddenly I got to know some sugar daddy picked up the phone and his relative replaced me in that movie."

 Amrita Was Indeed Hurt By The Move